bsahil29/Document-Similarity-using-Lexical-Chains/Code/README.md

 This returns the Vector space model similarity and lexical Chain model similarity.

-To sample test the the model we have kept some documents in the '/documents' folder and also added their paths have been added to DocumentList.txt file.
+To sample test the the model we have kept some documents in the '/documents' folder and also added their paths to DocumentList.txt file.

 Now, to sample test this code one needs to do the following steps: